freshev/micropython/ports/esp32/README-CAM.md

 The UART protocol for ESP32-CAM board use disabled RTS and DTR.
 So you can not use putty to get REPL prompt.

-For use [Thonny](https://thonny.org/) make changes into Thonny configuration.ini
+To use [Thonny](https://thonny.org/) make changes into Thonny configuration.ini

 ```bash
 [ESP32]